History & Role

 - Identifies and resolves coding and classification needs of members, provides expert advice by serving as the clearinghouse for the dissemination of coding information to members and other users of clinical data.

-- Represents AHA institutional members needs by recommending revisions to the Centers for Medicare and Medicaid Services (CMS), and National Center for Health Statistics (NCHS) that ensure that the classification remains current, viable and robust.
+- Represents AHA institutional members needs by recommending revisions to the Centers for Medicare and Medicaid Services (CMS), and Centers for Disease Control and Prevention (CDC) that ensure that the classification remains current, viable and robust.

 - Provides educational coding products so that providers have well-trained, well-informed coders to allow appropriate capture of information.